yeataro/TD_KIWI/Install-TD-Experimental-win/README.md

 And this batch file makes it easy for you to do this.
 No need to enter any command line.
 ### How to use
 1. Download [`TD-Install-Experimental.bat`](https://github.com/yeataro/TD_KIWI/raw/master/Install-TD-Experimental-win/TD-Install-Experimental.bat).
-2. Drag and drop your `TouchDesigner099.xxxx.xxxxx.exe` witch you want to install to that downloaded [`TD-Install-Experimental.bat`](https://github.com/yeataro/TD_KIWI/raw/master/Install-TD-Experimental-win/TD-Install-Experimental.bat).
+2. Drag and drop your `TouchDesigner099.xxxx.xxxxx.exe` which you want to install to that downloaded [`TD-Install-Experimental.bat`](https://github.com/yeataro/TD_KIWI/raw/master/Install-TD-Experimental-win/TD-Install-Experimental.bat).

 	![](img/drop.png)